dwu006/gest/README.md

 ## Limitations and Future Work

 **Current limitations:**
-- Works best with objects in similar positions to training data
 - Single-task models (each task needs its own training)
 - Requires stable lighting conditions
 - Limited to tabletop manipulation tasks